AChezick/Capstone2/README.md

 Win = Correct prediction of a random patient's attendance for that camp.

-Initial results are mixed, with some camps having himproved prediction rates and some being worse.
-The data below can't
+Initial results are mixed, with some camps having improved prediction rates and some being worse.
+Three rounds of results are shown in the table below.

-Question to ponder:
-- Is there conflicting data?
--...As in patient A has values 1,1,1 for characteristics ABC, and does NOT attend and patient B has 1,1,1 for characteristics ABC, and DOES attend?

 When I separated each camp and had the models predict patient attendance for just that camp, each model generally performed better than when I had used more data and trained them all at once.
-My next step will be to see how scores align with other features: Camp Location, Camp Length etc. As indicated in the post-hoc above, there was much variation among camp attendance rates and this may result in poor performance.
-The data may have been 'pulled' away from a better prediction vector by too much diversity and not enough data among the diversity to create a normal distribution.
+My next step will be to see how scores align with other features:
+--Camp Location, Camp Length etc. As indicated in the post-hoc above, there was much variation among camp attendance rates and this may result in poor performance.
+--The data may have been 'pulled' away from a better prediction vector by too much diversity and not enough data among the diversity to create a normal distribution.

 |    | camp_ID | Win Rate SVC | Win Rate KNN | Win Rate Logistic Regression | Camp Size (Number of Patients) |